 This Erasmus Initiative aims for innovative and interdisciplinary research and education in AI that places people and society centre stage.
 Together with key stakeholders we set the expectations for implementations of AI benefiting society.
 Through setting the expectations we seek to engage the public with the rapidly evolving integration of AI in society.

-We focus on four key domains of our society, tackling cross-cutting hot topics such as urban AI, deep fake, climate change, digital placemaking and AI street art.
+We focus on four key domains of our society, tackling cross-cutting hot topics such as urban AI, AI street art, sustainability, equal opportunities, diversity and inclusion.

 AI in arts and culture